You occasionally see breathless marketing material about how their fancy cookware has heat-conductive walls that have more than three plies.

 – Demeyere uses a 7-ply material for its skillets.
 That material is built like All-Clad (so it’s 3-ply by All-Clad standards), but has an additional two layers of magnetic stainless steel on the bottom, which Demeyere claims makes their product more efficient on induction cooktops.
 If the two additional layers of stainless are as microscopically thin as the aluminum bonding layers, then Demeyere’s 7-ply would be only 3-ply by All-Clad standards!
 But give Demeyere some credit: their aluminum alloy layer is 3.7 mm thick (around twice as thick as the aluminum layer in All-Clad Stainless), so Demeyere’s skillets distribute heat very evenly on the stovetop.

-The bottom line: The thickness of the heat-conductive material (usually aluminum and/or copper) is what helps spread heat evenly, not the number of plies (layers).
+The bottom line: The thickness of the heat-conductive layer is what helps spread heat evenly, not the number of layers.
 The number of plies doesn’t matter.